BLOG: All Things Higher Ed

 4. Priority housing

-Paying your enrollment deposit early can also help you organize your finances.
-It allows you to budget your expenses and prepare for upcoming costs associated with college life, such as textbooks and supplies.
-Getting this financial obligation out of the way early can help reduce last-minute financial stress as your move-in date approaches.
+Taking care of your enrollment deposit early can help you budget and prepare for other expenses.
+You'll have more time to spread out costs like textbooks and supplies.
+Plus, getting this financial obligation out of the way early can help reduce last-minute financial stress.

 7. Peace of mind